pipe2k27/liteflix-felipe-perarnau/README.md

 ### Featured Films

+The featured film is the movie that covers the entire page on the figma design.

-1. Fetch the featured film from the remote api at `src/pages/api/featured`
+1. Fetch the featured film from the remote api at `src/pages/index.tsx`
 2. Store the featured film on the database every time we fetch it. (`prisma/schema.prisma`)
 3. Render the featured film on the landing page and implement the basic [Figma UI](https://www.figma.com/design/8IrWHW2aUQZN6ILycX6ug7/Liteflix-Challenge?node-id=0-1&node-type=canvas)